 The 6 primary facets of the Number Sense Lens for Kindergarten – Grade 5:

 While the facets of the Number Sense Lens are defined and assessed in isolation, none stands alone; each is only a facet of the full lens.
 Learning progress across the facets is typically uneven, and unique for each student.
-Some students show strong conceptual understanding of Addition and Subtraction within 20, while they are still learning to accurately read and write numerals in that same range.
+Some students show strong conceptual understanding of addition and subtraction within 20, while they are still learning to accurately read and write numerals in that same range.
 Other students will show a strong command of verbal number sequences, while still learning to apply that knowledge to solve contextualized problems.
-The Number Sense Lens is designed to provide teachers with the insights and knowledge they need in order to better serve students and support them in their learning.
+The Number Sense Lens is designed to provide teachers with the insights and knowledge they need in order to better serve students and support their number sense development.

 The Number Sense Lens is organized into primary, secondary, and tertiary facets.
 For example, Numerals, Words and Sequences (NWS), the first primary facet is broken into Reading and Writing Numerals (RWN), and Sequences (Seq).
 In turn, these are also broken down into smaller components.
 For example, Reading and Writing Numerals (RWN) has two components – Numeral ID, and Writing Numerals.